Overview of the Faculty of Land and Food Systems

 In 2009, under Dean Isman's leadership, the Faculty launched two professional masters programs in Food and Resource Economics, and Food Science.
 In 2013, the Faculty launched a professional master's program in Land and Water Systems (MLWS) and a new major in International Nutrition, part of the Food, Nutrition and Health undergraduate program, and the first of its kind in North America.

-In 2014, after eight years, Dean Isman officially retired from his role as Dean of the Faculty of Land and Food Systems.
+In 2014, after nine years, Prof. Isman officially retired from his role as Dean of the Faculty of Land and Food Systems.
 After an extensive search, Dr. Rickey Yada was appointed to a five-year term as the new Dean of LFS.
-Dr. Yada’s background in Food Science (he received a BSc, MSc, and PhD from UBC), and his experience as a Professor at the University of Guelph, will be an asset to the Faculty as it approaches its centennial year in 2015.
+Dr. Yada's background in Food Science (he received a BSc, MSc, and PhD from UBC), and his experience as a Professor at the University of Guelph, will be an asset to the Faculty as it approaches its centennial year in 2015.

 R Blair 2001 [From the UBC Archives and other sources]; updated in 2014 by E Perriccioli